la2050/challenge/_2021/connect/arts-bridging-the-gap.md

   - >-
     LAUSD (please select only if you have a district-wide partnership or project)
-In what stage of innovation is this project?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
+In what stage of innovation is this project, program, or initiative?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
-What is the need you’re responding to?: >
-  Arts Bridging the Gap’s 100 Murals for Peace Project will serve youth in under- resourced communities, many of whom have experienced childhood trauma.
+What is the problem that you are seeking to address?: > Arts Bridging the Gap’s 100 Murals for Peace Project will serve youth in under- resourced communities, many of whom have experienced childhood trauma.
   Over 90% of our participants live well under the poverty line.
 The majority